 Feedback Questions: Wording

 Are there concerns about the wording of the item (e.g., double-barreled, idioms, jargon, etc.)?
+None

 Are there concerns about how items are phrased (e.g., leading items, items that may be misinterpreted, items that may not be appropriate for GSIs)?
+None

 Wording Feedback:

+Item c? “get in trouble” perhaps “would negatively influence my performance review by my supervisor”.
+I am torn using the word “trouble” because it sounds a little bit too colloquial and can mean a lot of things.
+On the other hand, the broad range of what it may mean is also appealing.

+Item d?
+Should the order of “teach” and “use” be flipped?
+Example: … if I taught not using it or … if I didn’t use it when I teach What about the idea of using group work because of peer pressure, e.g. because everyone else use group work?

 Feedback Questions: Construct